Charging of capacitors with double switch. The principle of operation of auto-zero and chopper-stabilized DC amplifiers: EPO10 Problem

-On the scheme shown on FIG.~\ref{circuit} both switches are paired (also called bipolar on/off switch or double switch) and both can be simultaneously up (marked with U and u) FIG.~\ref{switch_up_wired} or down (marked with D and d) FIG.~\ref{switch_down_wired}.
-The capacitors with capacitance $C_\mathrm{h}$ and $C_\mathrm{v}$ are charged, by switching, from the both sources of electrical voltage $\mathcal{E}$ and $\epsilon$. \begin{itemize}
+On the scheme (circuit) shown in \Fref{circuit} both switches are paired (also called bipolar on/off switch or double switch) and both can be simultaneously up (marked with ``U'' and ``u''), see \Fref{switch_up_wired} or down (marked with ``D'' and ``d''), see \Fref{switch_down_wired}.
+The capacitors with capacitance $C_\mathrm{h}$ and $C_\mathrm{v}$ are charged, by switching, from the both sources of electrical voltage $\mathcal{E}$ and $\epsilon$.